 After repaying the original “loans” ($20 bills), these students were able to successfully raise an additional $3,000.00 for Opportunity International.
-Click HERE to see the profiles of the actual entrepreneurs who have received small business loans directly funded by our students!
-After signing in, you can also watch the progress of these entrepreneurs as they build their businesses and repay these loans over a four to six month period.
-Once repaid, the money will then be re-loaned again and again!
+Click HERE to see profiles of actual entrepreneurs and learn how you can directly fund a small business loan!

 IMPACT: The students surpassed their $3,000 goal and raised a total $5,225.00, funding micro-loans for 22 entrepreneurs.

 Want to join the story?
 Resources and more information on how you can conduct a similar campaign are below: